lebuni/ZACwire-Library/README.md

 [![GitHub license](https://img.shields.io/github/license/lebuni/ZACwire-Library.svg)](https://github.com/lebuni/ZACwire-Library/blob/master/LICENSE)

-Arduino Library to read the ZACwire protocol, wich is used by TSic temperature sensors 206, 306 and 506 on their signal pin.
+Experimental code to read the raw value of all sensors using the ZACwire protocol, including 14bit data packages.

-`ZACwire obj(int pin, int Sensor)` tells the library which input pin of the controller (eg. 2) and type of sensor (eg. 306) it should use.
+`ZACwire obj(int pin)` tells the library which input pin of the controller (eg. 2) it should use.
 Please pay attention that the selected pin supports external interrupts!

 `.begin()` returns true if a signal is detected on the specific pin and starts the reading via ISRs.
 It should be started at least 2ms before the first .getTemp().

-`.getTemp()` returns the temperature in °C and gets usually updated every 100ms.
+`.getRawVal()` returns the temperature in °C and gets usually updated every 100ms.
 In case of a failed reading, it returns `222`.
 In case of no incoming signal it returns `221`.

 `.end()` stops the reading for time sensititive tasks, which shouldn't be interrupted.

-## Benefits compared to former TSic libraries
-- saves a lot of controller time, because no delay() is used and calculations are done by bit manipulation
-- low memory consumption
-- misreading rate lower than 0.001%
-- reading an unlimited number of TSic simultaneously (except AVR boards)
-- higher accuracy (0.1°C offset corrected)
-- simple use

 ## Example